Bdot42/mfakto/README.txt

 From the GIMPS website:
-    Step 1) log in to the GIMPS website with your username and password Step 2) on the menu bar, select Manual Testing > Assignments Step 3) change the preferred work type to trial factoring Step 4) enter the number of cores and assignments per core Step 5) click "Get Assignments"
+    Step 1) log in to the GIMPS website with your username and password Step 2) on the menu bar, select Manual Testing > Assignments Step 3) open the link to the manual GPU assignment request form Step 4) enter the number of assignments or GHz-days you want Step 5) click "Get Assignments"

-    To get assignments at higher bit levels, use the manual GPU assignment request form.
+    Users with older GPUs may want to use the default form for CPUs.

 Using the GPU to 72 tool:
     GPU to 72 is a website that "subcontracts" assignments from the PrimeNet